 A. Force mains.

 Velocity.
 At pumping capacity, a minimum self-scouring velocity of two feet per second shall be maintained.
+When pumping settled sewage, the minimum velocity shall be one foot per second.
 A velocity of eight feet per second should not be exceeded.

 FROM SCAT REGs” "Settled sewage" is effluent from a basin in which sewage is held or remains in quiescent conditions for 12 hours or more and the residual sewage sludge is not reintroduced to the effluent following the holding period.
 Sewage flows not in conformance with these conditions providing settled sewage shall be defined as nonsettled sewage.